ess-dmsc/sinq-amor/README.md

 The ansible playbook installs all files into /opt/amor.
 Thus getting rid of it means removing that directory.
 Then you have to disable and remove the installed services in  /usr/lib/systemd/system.
-As of now: mota, motb, motc and amor_ioc.
+As of now: mota, motb, motc and amor_ioc, generator.

 ## Documentation